-You can take pauses in your session without wasting noticeable amounts of herb…
+You can take pauses during your vaping session without wasting noticeable amounts of herb.

-And you don’t need to stir or go for long drawn out sessions to extract everything out of your herb if you don’t want to…the ABV is very evenly cooked and as said before, you can obliterate a full bowl in just 2 drawn-out hits (and it will be truly obliterated).
+And you don’t need to stir or go for long drawn out sessions to extract everything out of your herb.
+The ABV is very evenly cooked and as said before, you can obliterate a full bowl in just 2-3 drawn-out hits.

 Ease of Use (8.5)

-Just get your herb in, turn on the temp, wait and start drawing.
+Just get your herb in, turn on the temperature, wait until it's heated and start drawing.

-The Solo 2 definitely continued this trend, and even improved in this area…as you’ll find out.
+The Arizer Solo 2 definitely continued this trend and even improved in some areas.

 If you forgot these general tips let’s recap quickly:

-- Since it’s a hybrid vaporizer, mostly leaning towards convection, grind your herb between medium and fine;
+- Since it’s a hybrid vaporizer, mostly leaning towards conduction, grind your herb between medium and fine;

 - Pack your bowl loosely compressed;

-- Draw slowly and controlled for a at least 5-10 seconds;
+- Draw slowly and controlled for at least 5-10 seconds;

 - Use the right temperature for your desired effect.